 Easy Strawberry Rhubarb Crisp

-Easy Strawberry Rhubarb Crisp is the perfect summer dessert!
+Strawberry Rhubarb Crisp is the perfect summer dessert!
 Easier to make than pie and prepped in just minutes.
-A delicious treat made with juicy fruit and topped with a crunchy oatmeal streusel that will be your new favorite summer dessert!
+A delicious dessert made with juicy fruit and topped with a crunchy oatmeal streusel that is perfect for BBQ parties and get-togethers!

 Easy Strawberry Rhubarb Crisp topped with a scoop of ice cream is the perfect ending for every summer meal.
 This easy dessert will be a hit at your next BBQ, summer party, or get-together with friends and neighbors!